curie-data-factory/helm-charts/charts/job-orchestrator/README.md

 ## Configuration

-The following table lists the configurable parameters of the _job-orchestrator_ chart and their default values.
+The following table lists the configurable parameters of the chart and their default values.

 | Parameter                        | Description                                      | Default                                                             |
 |----------------------------------|--------------------------------------------------|---------------------------------------------------------------------|